videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/interactive-livestream.md

 ### `stopHls()`

-- `stopHls()` is used to stop interactive livestream of the meeting which can be accessed from the `useMeeting` hook.
+- The `stopHls()` method, accesible from the `useMeeting` hook, can be used to stop the interactive livestream of a meeting.

 #### Example